-Engaging with researchers and organizations outside MIT remains a core priority for ESI-PEP.
-In November 2019, we hosted a 3-day workshop, Modelling Plastics in the Oceans, to present new findings from one of our key research areas and exchange ideas with colleagues from the Woods Hole Oceanographic Institution and other universities.
-Through presentations and breakout sessions, we identified new avenues for collaboration and interdisciplinary work to accurately model the behavior of microplastics in oceans and other waterways, including important areas of overlap with our sensing agenda and a need to connect oceanographers with experts in coastal and terrestrial ecosystems.
+In November 2019, we hosted a 3-day workshop, Modelling Plastics in the Oceans, to present new findings and exchange ideas with colleagues from the Woods Hole Oceanographic Institution and the Worldwide Universities Network.
+Through presentations and breakout sessions, we identified new avenues for inter-disciplicary collaboration to better model the behavior of microplastics in oceans and other waterways, including opportunities to connect oceanographers and materials scientists with experts in coastal and terrestrial ecosystems.